To sharpen an iron, you need another iron.

 It is God’s vision and expectation that we need to grow and develop with the help and support of other people.
 This is why God placed you in God’s community, called the church.
 A church home is essential to everyone because that is the place God encourages, equips, and sharpens you to become all God wants you to become.
 Indeed, it is the primary function of all Christian churches to equip, sharpen and send them as fit servants of the Lord.

 If you want to sharpen iron, you need another iron.
-I remember in my early growing age; we used to sharpen one iron cutter with another iron.
-If left it separate, both will become useless eventually.
+I remember an early growing age; we used to sharpen one iron cutter with another iron.
+If left separate, both will become useless eventually.
 One iron cutter sharpens the other iron cutter for effective cutting and slicing.
-The principle is an iron need another iron to get sharper and effective.
+The principle is an iron needs another iron to get sharper and effective.
 The same is true in your life.
 You need friends who would encourage, help, and motivate you to become all that you are.